vch-sh/react-weather-app/README.md

 This app will be implemented in React.

-Then I will remade it with Redux.
+Then I will remake it with Redux.

-After that I will add TypeScript to it.
+After that, I will add TypeScript to it.